 Arsenal thrash Tottenham 4-1 to go six points clear as Eze grabs hat-trick

-The Gunners open up a commanding six-point lead at the top of the Premier League with derby demolition of Spurs.
+The Gunners open up a commanding six-point lead at the top of English football’s Premier League with a derby demolition of Spurs.

 Arsenal midfielder Eberechi Eze showed Tottenham what they missed out on with a brilliant hat-trick in a 4-1 north London derby demolition that bolstered the Premier League leaders’ title charge.